 Trails can be found in parks in winter cities that typically get snow.
 Often cross-country clubs and groups in winter cities rally for these spaces to be tracked.
 Our family lives within a 7 minute drive to a local park that tracks trails for skiing.
 This means that we can get out and enjoy an activity close to home.
 As an added bonus, these trails can be enjoyed after the kids go to sleep with a headlamp.

 Trail passes are usually free or inexpensive depending on the trail.
 This makes cross-country skiing more affordable then downhill skiing.

 Skis can often be bought at a used store and traded in for new sizes without having to spend a lot of money.
 This makes it easy to gear up the whole family.
 Having kids that are constantly growing out of their gear can seem impossible to keep up with!

 The benefits of cross country skiing with the kids are clear.
 You may be asking “How do I get started and get my family on their first cross-country ski adventure, especially if you have never gone before?”
-I am rounding up my top tips to encourage your family to get out on the trails and will share them in a few days.
-So come back soon.
+I have rounded up my top fail-safe tips to teaching cross country skiing for beginners under age 5.